massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_04_lab_ak.md

 1. Select **Run** to run the query, and then observe the results.

-    > **Note**: This query will return a list of models on the home page of the web application.
+    > **Note**: This query will return a list of models from the home page of the web application.

 1. In the query editor, replace the existing query with the following query: